 Because OpenMeta is an Open Source project, many applications support this same tagging standard, allowing you to mix and match a number of tools to make tagging an easy part of your everyday workflow.
 You can tag files with Default Folder X when you save them, then use Tags or TagIt to manage those files and tags, search for them in HoudaSpot, etc.

 Some of the other applications that support OpenMeta that you'll want to investigate are:

 More Powerful Get Info:

-Default Folder X can use one of four enhanced "Get Info" utilities that provide you with more information and capabilities than Default Folder X's built-in Get Info command.
+Default Folder X can use one of two enhanced "Get Info" utilities that provide you with more information and capabilities than Default Folder X's built-in Get Info command.
 To use one of these enhanced utilities, install one of the programs below, then change Default Folder X's "Options" settings to use that program.
 You can get more information and free demo copies of the utilities from the following web sites:

 An Alternative to the Finder:

 Default Folder X supports Path Finder as an alternative to the Finder.
 Like the Finder, Path Finder is an application for managing files and folders, but it goes beyond the Finder's capabilities in many areas.
 If Path Finder is running, anything that Default Folder X would normally do with the Finder, such as opening a folder or allowing you to click on a Finder window to jump to that folder in a file dialog, will work with Path Finder.
 For more information about Path Finder, visit the CocoaTech web site: